 APNs can obtain prescriptive authority by obtaining a certificate of fitness.
 To be eligible, the candidate must have completed at least three quarter hours of education in pharmacology.

-After completing the application for prescriptive authority contained in the initial APN application, candidates must establish prescription protocols with their supervising physician.
+After completing the application for prescriptive authority contained in the initial APRN application, candidates must establish prescription protocols with their supervising physician.
 These should include information about:

 - The medications the APN is allowed and not allowed to prescribe